datumcoder/unit_converter/readme.md

 ## 01/06/2022

 - implemented useState to store conversion value
-- used value fro useState as a input value (controlled component - [more](https://blog.logrocket.com/controlled-vs-uncontrolled-components-in-react/) about controlled and uncontrolled components)
+- used value from useState as a input value (controlled component - [more](https://blog.logrocket.com/controlled-vs-uncontrolled-components-in-react/) about controlled and uncontrolled components)
 - implemented method to change state dynamically - **onChange**
 - added value conversion for length units (_however code need to be refactored_)